Attack on Titan: Production

 Isayama estimated his basic monthly timeline as one week to storyboard and three weeks to actually draw the chapter.
-The story was planned out in advance, even marking down in which collected volumes a specific "truth" would be revealed.
-In September 2013, he stated that he was aiming to end the series in 20 collected volumes.
-Originally, Isayama planned to give the series a tragic conclusion similar to that of the film adaptation of Stephen King's The Mist, where every character dies.
-However, positive response to the manga and anime caused the author to consider changing the ending due to the impact it could have on fans.
-In November 2018, the Japanese documentary program Jōnetsu Tairiku aired an episode about Isayama's struggles to complete the manga, in which he confirmed that Attack on Titan has entered its final story arc.
+The story was planned out in advance, which involved marking down which collected volumes a specific "truth" would be revealed.
+In September 2013, Isayama stated that he was aiming to end the series in 20 volumes.
+Originally, he planned to give the series a tragic conclusion similar to that of the film adaptation of Stephen King's The Mist, where every character dies.
+Positive reception to the manga and anime caused the author to consider changing the ending due to the impact it could have on fans.
+In November 2018, the Japanese documentary program Jōnetsu Tairiku aired an episode about Isayama's struggles to complete the manga, in which he confirmed that Attack on Titan had entered its final story arc.
 In December 2019, Isayama said he was planning to end the manga in 2020.
-In June 2020, Isayama stated that there was only 5% of the manga left, and he expected to end it in the upcoming year, closing off the original story line of the series by finally bringing the plot to its conclusion.
+In June 2020, Isayama stated that there was only 5% of the manga left, and he expected to end it in the upcoming year, closing off the original storyline of the series by finally bringing the plot to its conclusion.
 In November 2020, Isayama stated that the manga was 1% to 2% away from completion, and stated that he planned to end it the same year.
 In January 2021, it was announced that the series would be finished after an eleven-year publication run on April 9, 2021.